Naomi798/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Shiqing Liu is currently a Ph.D. student, supervised by Prof. Dr.-Ing.
+Yaochu Jin, in Nature Inspired Computing and Engineering (NICE) group, faculty of technology, Bielefeld University, Germany.
+She received the B.Sc. degree in automation and the M.Sc. degree in control science and engineering from Beijing Institute of Technology, Beijing, China in 2017 and 2020 respectively.
+Her current research interests include neural combinatorial optimization, graph neural networks and federated learning.
+She is a graduate student member of IEEE.
 {style="text-align: justify;"}